resh1612/Advanced-C-Lab-Manual/module 12.md

 EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.

-Aim:
-To write a C program to display stack elements using linked list.
+Aim:To write a C program to display stack elements using linked list.

 Algorithm:
 1. Define a structure Node with two members: data to store the integer value and next to point to the next node in the linked list.